handsomeshao11/PHAS0077_code_repo/README.md

 # PHAS0077_code_repo
 This is the PHAS0077 code repository of Shao Juexi.

-Please install the following packages first: mdtraj numpy scipy
+Please create a new environment and install the following packages: mdtraj numpy scipy